Shashank-Pandey-ML/home-server/auth/README.md

 ## Environment Variables

-Create a `.env` file in the auth-service directory:
+Create a `.env` file in the auth directory:

 ```env
 # Database configuration